jarrid-xyz/keyper-tutorial/README.md

 ## Introduction

 [Keyper](https://jarrid.xyz/keyper) by [Jarrid](https://jarrid.xyz) is a suite of crypto key management APIs designed to simplify key creation, management, deployment, and encryption/decryption in a standardized and secure way.
 Operations are file-based and can be easily automated, tracked, audited, and managed via file-based processes such as GitOps.
-Fully integrated with cloud KMS services such as AWS KMS or GCP KMS, Keyper leverages managed crypto key generation and reduces infrastructure maintenance burden.
+Fully integrated with cloud KMS services such as AWS KMS or GCP KMS, Keyper leverages managed crypto key generation and reduces the infrastructure maintenance burden.

 ## Table of Contents